chippyash/phpunit-coverage-listener/README.md

     </listener>
 </listeners>
 ```

-And thats it.
+The supplied phpunit.xml.dist is supplied as a model for you to copy and paste.

 Advance Usage
 -------------

-As you may noticed on previous section, in order to work properly, Listener class need to know several things.
-They are being passed from your phpunit configuration within listener arguments directive.
+As you may noticed on previous section, in order to work properly, the Listener class
+needs to know several things.
+They are being passed from your phpunit configuration
+within listener arguments directive.

-Bellow table describe each configuration options respectively :
+The following table describe each configuration options respectively :

 | Key Name | Value | Description
 | :---: | :---: | :---: |